srbmaury-team/Data-Visualizer/README.md

 ## 🚧 Roadmap

-> **Current Status**: The application is **stable and production-ready** with all core features implemented.
-Recent updates have enhanced the GitHub repository import feature with large repository protection and safety mechanisms.
-The roadmap below outlines planned enhancements and new capabilities.
+> **Current Status**: The application is stable and production-ready with all core features implemented.
+The application includes enhanced version history modal with optimized layout and scroll preservation, along with GitHub repository import with large repository protection and safety mechanisms.
+The roadmap below outlines planned enhancements and capabilities.

 ### 🎯 **Next Phase Features**
 - [ ] **SVG Export**: Vector format export for scalability and editing